DIDSR/DataCard-Metadata/README.md

 ![Completeness Assessment Pipeline](./images/Completeness_Pipeline.png)

-The current itertion of the code takes a metadata csv file and a json metadata reference dictionary as input.
+The current iteration of the code takes a metadata csv file and a json metadata reference dictionary as input.
 A list of matched, missing, and unexpected data header fields are returned as terminal output.
-Visulaizations for field and record completeness can also be produced and saved in the `/output` directory.
+Visualizations for field and record completeness can also be produced and saved in the `/output` directory.
 The file inputs are currently hard-coded.